 Standing Up Against South Carolina Assault And Battery Charges

-The penalties for conviction of an assault crime can be life-altering.
-The selection of an experienced Greenville assault lawyer is your first step to a proper defense.
-It is my goal to shield you from the full force of the criminal justice system and consequences such as jail time, community service, and loss of the right to own a firearm.,
+Assault is a crime of violence, so the state of South Carolina throws the book at many defendants.
+The selection of an experienced Greenville assault lawyer is your first step to bringing a proper defense.
+At William G. Yarborough, Attorney at Law, our goal is to shield you from the full force of the criminal justice system and consequences such as jail time, community service, and loss of the right to own a firearm.

-I, Willliam G. Yarborough, have decades of experience guiding clients through even the most complex cases.
-Whether I am working with the prosecutor’s office on the reduction of the charges or a plea agreement, clients can trust that I have their best interests as my single priority.
+William G. Yarborough has decades of experience guiding clients through even the most complex cases.
+Whether working with the prosecutor’s office on the reduction of the charges or a plea agreement, Attorney Yarborough has his clients’ best interests at heart.
+Contact our law firm today to schedule a private consultation to review the charges.

 My firm provides legal guidance and defense to clients facing a broad array of assault charges across the Midlands and upstate area, including: